 Provincial Offences Courts Closed

-If you have a court date between now and May 29: Please do not attend court
+If you have an in-person Court appearance between now and September 11: Please do not attend Court.

 Your court date will be adjourned and rescheduled for a future date yet to be determined.
 You will be notified of your next court appearance.